Dans cette page :

 rm -r iter.out mpirun -n 3 chdb --out-dir iter.out \ --command-line 'echo %path% >%out-dir%/%path%' \ --in-type "1 10"

-It is even not required specifying an output directory, as shown here :
+It is not required specifying an output directory, as shown here :

 rm -r iter.out mpirun -n 3 chdb \ --in-type "1 20 2" \ --command-line 'echo slave nb $CHDB_RANK iteration nb %path%'